-The home team and visitors team shall each provide one new game ball to the umpire.
+The home and away teams shall each provide one new game ball to the umpire.
 The home team uses the bench on the third base line.
-The Visiting team uses the bench on the first base line.
+The away team uses the bench on the first base line.

 For safety reasons, Little League Rules prohibit an on deck circle or swinging of bats for warm up purposes.
 All players not in the game are to remain in the dugout or in an area around the bench designated "the dugout".
 Only managers and coaches may be inside the fences, but then, only against the fence by the entrance area.